 Keep up the good vibe

 Don’t forget to smile while you speak, and try standing up or walking around.
-Body language is always important, even if your caller can’t see you.
+Believe it or not, the person you’re talking to can tell if you’re smiling over the phone.
+Body language is always important, even if your donor can’t see you.

 It will go a long way toward communicating with positive energy.